Bai Tu Long Bay (Ultimate Guide + Top Cruises)

 But what is the best cruise to Bai Tu Long Bay?

-I went with and highly recommend Indochina Junk, the first and largest company to be licensed to operate in Bai Tu Long Bay (note: I paid for my cruise, but was afforded a media rate).
+I went with and highly recommend Indochina Junk, the first and largest company to be licensed to operate in the bay (note: I paid for my cruise, but was afforded a media rate).

 You have several different options for cruising Bai Tu Long Bay and, while all are great, there’s a couple ships that really stand out from the rest:

-If money is no object, you need to go cruising on the Dragon Legend or Dragon Legend 2.
+If you have the cash, you need to go cruising on the Dragon Legend or Dragon Legend 2.

 Let’s start with the fact that there’s a heated pool on-board!

-From the huge outdoor and indoor dining options, to the giant sun deck, to the incredible food offerings, the Dragon Legends are the biggest, baddest Bai Tu Long Bay cruise ships out there.
+From the huge outdoor and indoor dining options, to the giant sundeck, to the incredible food offerings, the Dragon Legends are the biggest, baddest cruise ships on the bay.

 Of course, all that flash comes with a price – but it may not be as much as you think!